Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 It depends on your strategy.
 Short-term investors may benefit from arbitrage, while long-term investors should evaluate fundamentals.

 Q7.
-What happens to unaccepted shares in buyback
+What happens to unaccepted shares in a buyback?

 Unaccepted shares are returned to your demat account and can be sold in the market.